iamxdave/PolishTranslator/README.md

 # PolishTranslator
-Swing application with sockets allowing to translate polish words into ones in another language
+Swing application with sockets allowing to translate polish words into appropriate ones in another language.

 __________________________________________________________________________________________________________________